harlanrs/zomboid-functional-gutters/README.md

 - Add connect & disconnect plumbing actions
     - Includes "Require Pipe Wrench" mod option which defaults to True
     - Available through the right-click context menu when a tile contains both a gutter drain and a valid fluid container object

+### 1.2 Notes
+- look into zone:getRoofAreasConnected():size() for roof calcs
+    - animal zones have some cool features for roofs but specific to that zone implementation
+- look into building = square:getRoofHideBuilding()
+- isoCell: associatedBuilding.getRoofRoomID
+- isosquare getRoofHideBuilding seems like the best bet
+    - isosquare -> isobuilding ->
+- isoWorldRegion.getRoofCnt